Testing Your Emails

-If your email contains any customer attributes you can choose the user whose details you want to merge in for the test from the left-side "Sample data" tab.
+If your email contains any customer data, you can choose the user whose details you want to merge in for the test from the left-side “Sample data” tab.

 For event triggered campaigns, you will only be able to test with users who already performed the event.
 If they haven’t you’ll see an error that “event” or “event.DATA_NAME” is missing in the “Preview” tab.